 From technical restrictions to timing and beyond: a true challenge for GA Smart Building

-For the teams at GA Group, a sizeable challenge awaited: with the target roll-out date set for 10 September 2018, they would have to build the 142,000 m² logistics platform from start to finish in just 13 months.
-To have any chance of doing so, they chose to first deliver some 50,000 m² of ground floor space from as early as April 2018, making it possible for Amazon to start setting up the automation processes.
+For the GA Group teams, the challenge was a significant one: the initial delivery target was set at 11 September 2018, i.e. 13 months of work, in addition to which there were alteration works for a final delivery in May 2019.
+To manage to keep to these very tight deadlines, they chose to first deliver some 50,000 m² of ground floor space from as early as April 2018, making it possible for the client to start setting up the automation processes.
 The deadline also required that the teams complete the flooring, technical batches, building enclosure and roofing in advance.

 From FullBIM design to the prefabrication of structural and façade components at the GA Smart Building factories, transport by special convoy, on-site assembly and beyond…all the Group’s Smart Building expertise was put to work, and in record time.
 This has been rewarded during the 2018 Tekla France BIM Awards, which awarded the Jury’s Honourable Mention to Amazon’s logistics platform in Bretigny-sur-Orge.